Datum-Technology-Corporation/uvma_obi/index.md

 These features, along with all bus widths, are configurable in simulation via constrained-random `cfg` object handles.
 A sample library of `slv` 'Handler' Virtual Sequences are provided to demonstrate how the Moore.io UVM OBI Agent can easily operate as an 'Active `slv`' and reproduce just about any business logic.

-In addition, it can operate in 'Transport' mode where the Virtual Sequencer receives sequence items from an upstream Sequencer.
-On the flip side, it an operate in `bypass` mode, where the Virtual Interface (`vif`) is ignored and the Agent can be used to drive another Agent in 'Transport' mode.
+In addition, it can operate in 'Transport' mode where the Virtual Sequencer receives Sequence Items from an upstream Sequencer.
+On the flip side, it can operate in `bypass` mode, where the Virtual Interface (`vif`) is ignored and the Agent can be used to drive another Agent which is in 'Transport' mode.

 This project consists of the agent (`uvma_obi_pkg`), the UVM Memory Model (`uvml_mem`), the self-testing UVM environment (`uvme_obi_st_pkg`) and the test bench (`uvmt_obi_st_pkg`) to verify the agent against itself.